ayhaidar/pspso/docs/source/index.rst

     p=pspso.pspso('mlp',None,task,score)
     p.verbosity=1

-Early stopping rounds for supporting algorithm can be modified, default is 60:
+Early stopping rounds can alos be modified, the user can set a value different to the default value:

 .. code:: python